hyeonseong0917/hyeonseong0917/README.md

 1. AWS Certified Sysops Administrator
 2. AWS EKS & AWS Sagemaker
 3. Kubernetes In Action
+4. Django OAuth
-4. Computer Vision
+5. Computer Vision
-5. Deep Learning Framework
+6. Machine Learning
 <!--
 **hyeonseong0917/hyeonseong0917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.